-This teriyaki sauce will go on just about anything your heart desires.
-I made some fluffy brown rice, peas and some carrots and drizzled some of this bad boy sauce on it, added extra chives and sesame seeds and it was like the best party in my mouth I've had all year.
+This vegan sesame ginger teriyaki sauce will go on just about anything your heart desires.
+In other words, you will want to add it on top of fluffy brown rice, peas and some carrots and drizzled some of this bad boy sauce on it, added extra chives and sesame seeds and it was like the best party in my mouth I’ve had all year.
 The recipe require just 8 ingredients (+ water).

 I can’t wait to hear what you think of this Sesame Ginger Teriyaki Sauce!
 Please leave feedback below after you make it and let me know how you used it.
 I’d also love to see a pic on Instagram and don’t forget to tag me #thevegan8 so it saves to my page and I don’t miss it!